A 4-day family itinerary for exploring the highlights of Oman

 After visiting the souk and strolling around the harbour we drove to the Al Alam area to see the Sultan’s Palace.
 Visitors are not permitted inside the palace but it’s worth taking a look in order to admire the mushroom-like architecture and pristine gardens.

 Before leaving Muscat we had a morning tea break at the Al Bustan Palace; a gorgeous hotel set in lush gardens.
 The hotel was built as the venue for the 1985 GCC summit and rivals some of the finest hotels in the UAE in terms of luxury.
-(It is currently operated by Ritz Carlton but also has a Six Senses spa).
+(NB Currently closed for extensive renovations – Summer 2017).

 As we arrived in the mountain town of Nizwa we passed through an impressive city gate before heading towards the fortified old town.
-Unfortunately, it was Friday afternoon and the main fort was closed (despite what the guide books tell you, the fort is closed from 11am on a Friday).
+Unfortunately, it was Friday afternoon and the main fort was closed (despite what the guidebook tells you, the fort is closed from 11am on a Friday).

 We were still able to appreciate the impressive architecture from outside the castle walls and enjoyed strolling through the souk where it is possible to find lots of local handicrafts.